MicrosoftDocs/cpp-docs/docs/cppcx/platform-type-class.md

 ## <a name="fullname"></a> Type::FullName Property
-Retrieves the fully-qualified name of the current type in the form “Namespace.Type”.
+Retrieves the fully-qualified name of the current type in the form `Namespace.Type`.

 ### Syntax